Spider-Admin/Frost-Repair/README.md

-# Source code of Frost-Repair
+# Frost-Repair

-I was writing a FrostImporter for [Spider](https://github.com/Spider-Admin/Spider) to automatically import keys from Frost.
+I was writing a FrostImporter for [Spider](https://github.com/Spider-Admin/Spider) to automatically import keys from [Frost](https://jtcfrost.sourceforge.net/).
 Frost stores its data in dbs-files, which are object-oriented embedded databases, called [Perst](https://www.mcobject.com/perst/), made by McObject.

 While importing the data, Spider crashed because there were some dangling references in the dbs-files: messages.dbs stores the subject, the author and more metadata of a message, while messagesContents.dbs stores the message itself.
 I had several messages in messages.dbs, but no message in messagesContents.dbs.
 According to the subject these missing messages were all spam-messages, so I simply created empty new messages in messagesContents.dbs.